sovrynn/ecdo/5-TOOLS-DEV/dev/rotational-path-kml/README.md

 - Size of the marker (Default 2.4)

 All the values are optional, but can only be read in order.
 If you want to use default values, just omit them from the input file.
 Note that the script will stop reading the values properly after the first omitted value.

-I've included a template input file `input-TEMPLATE.txt`.
-You'll need to rename it to use it, as well as remove the comments I added (everything after and including the `#`).

 ## Post-run